MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 >**Important**: Microsoft renamed **Azure Active Directory** (**Azure AD**) to **Microsoft Entra ID**.
 For details regarding this change, refer to [New name for Azure Active Directory](https://learn.microsoft.com/en-us/entra/fundamentals/new-name).
 This is an ongoing effort, so you might still encounter instances where there is a mismatch between the lab instruction and the elements of the interface as you step through individual exercises.
 Take this into considerations (in particular, in this lab, the **Microsoft Entra Connect** designates the new name of **Azure Active Directory Connect** and the term **Azure Active Directory** is still used when configuring the service connection point in task 4 of exercise 1).

+>**Important**: Activating a Microsoft Entra ID P2 trial requires providing credit card information.
+For this reason, this exercise is entirely optional.
+Instead, course instructors might choose to demonstrate this functionality to students.

 ### Exercise 1: Prepare for Microsoft Entra-based Conditional Access for Azure Virtual Desktop

 The main tasks for this exercise are as follows: